Overcoming Learned Helplessness: A Guide to Restoring Agency

 The Inner Narrative Trap

 Most people live with a constant internal voice that narrates, judges, and predicts.
 When agency is low, this voice becomes harsh and absolute.
-Thoughts such as “I can’t,” “I always fail,” or “There’s no point” begin to feel like facts rather than interpretations.
-Over time, people organize their lives around avoiding emotional pain, disappointment, or perceived failure.
+Thoughts such as “I can’t,” “I always fail,” or “There’s no point” begin to feel like facts.
+This creates a cycle similar to the social isolation seen in addiction, where individuals withdraw to avoid further pain.

 Avoiding Responsibility to Avoid Pain

-Taking responsibility is uncomfortable because it exposes uncertainty and risk.
+Taking responsibility is uncomfortable because it exposes uncertainty.
 Avoiding responsibility can temporarily reduce anxiety, but it also reinforces helplessness.
-Empowerment does not mean blaming oneself.
-It means acknowledging what is within one’s influence and choosing how to respond, even when options are limited.
+Empowerment does not mean blaming oneself; it means acknowledging what is within one’s influence.
+For those struggling to break this cycle alone, Vaishalya Healing counseling services provide a safe environment to explore these narratives without judgment.

 Reclaiming Agency Through the Body